zuoxunwu/UFHmmPhysicsTools/README.md

 ```
 ## Scripts
 The only script in the framework is `hmm_postproc.py` which intializes the relavent branches, creates the ROOT output files, and runs the event loop.
 Accompanying the `hmm_postproc.py` is the `keep_and_drop_input.txt` file which controls which branches are kept or dropped.
 If your analyzer uses any specific branches such as `Electron`, `Muon`, `GenPart`, then it needs to be added to `keep_and_drop_input.txt`.

+Additionally, in the `scripts` directory there is a text file that has dataset information written in JSON format in `dataset_config.txt` this is where you can add dataset parameters such as files, MC flags, or other options.

 ## Analyzers
 Analyzers are stored in `python/analyzers` directory and are used as imported modules by `hmm_postproc.py` to analyze events and build histograms.